thaidoan868/quiz/README.md

 **Team Member:** Doan Duy Thai

 ## Project Summary
-Quiz is a simple application that guides users through a series of questions and then shows their results.
+Quiz is a simple flutter application that guides users through a series of questions and then shows their results.

 ## Description
 This app may seem simple—users answer a few questions (e.g., 4), and correct answers are highlighted in green.
 However, the true value of this project lies not just in what the app does, but **how** it’s built.
 It demonstrates proper use of core Flutter development practices, from **file structure** and **naming conventions** to integrating powerful tools like the **Hive database** for local storage and **GoRouter** for navigation.